Daily readings

 Wednesday, August 5, 2026

 Dedication of the Basilica of Saint Mary Major.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationDedication of the Basilica of Saint Mary Major